How to Become a School Counselor in Minnesota

 How long does it take to become a licensed school counselor in Minnesota?

-Are there different requirements for working in different types of schools (i.e., elementary vs. high school)?
+Are there different requirements for working in different school levels in Minnesota?